JustinW80/doorstop/docs/reference/item.md

 When this item is published, Doorstop will create a new heading with the text "1.1.0 REQ001" and put the all of the text in its body.

-### Example: LaTex-like math expressions
+### Example: LaTeX-like math expressions

-You can use math expressions in LaTex interpreted by the markdown extension [python-markdown-math](https://pypi.org/project/python-markdown-math/) and rendered by [MathJax](https://github.com/mathjax/MathJax), when using the HTML publisher.
+You can use math expressions in LaTeX interpreted by the markdown extension [python-markdown-math](https://pypi.org/project/python-markdown-math/) and rendered by [MathJax](https://github.com/mathjax/MathJax), when using the HTML publisher.

 TST008.yml

 ```yaml
 level: 1.6
 normative: true